keboola/connection-docs/management/project/migration/index.md

 transformations or writers, it will fetch all data on the first run.
 - Creation dates and authors of all configurations will be modified.
 - Orchestration IDs will be changed.
-- Each Keboola Connection stack has a different set of assigned [IP addresses](/components/ip-addresses/).
+- Each Keboola stack has a different set of assigned [IP addresses](/components/ip-addresses/).

 ## What Won't Be Migrated
 - Encrypted values